The answer is… it depends – but let me explain.

 We ask ourselves, “What was this guy thinking when he built this?”
 Just ridiculous stuff!
 It would seem an electrical fire and plumbing flood would be imminent with some of the stuff we’ve seen.
 What is compromised is the timeline and maybe the quality, too.
 Usually the low price guys do all the work themselves which may seem appealing at first because you’re only working with one or two guys, but that also means your basement will take forever – six month or more.

-ElkStone will finish your basement in less than FOUR (4) WEEKS.
+ElkStone will finish your basement in FIVE (5) WEEKS.

 This brings me to another side note, the “ElkStone Experience.”
 We provide uncompromising craftsmanship at a great price, and we try and make the construction a good experience as well.
 What other contractor has that as one of their top priories?
 We can’t guarantee a pleasant experience because when you’er working with people and dealing with construction – things can go wrong.
 But we pride ourselves on how we handle that.
 I’ll cover this in another basement and remodeling blog.